AleNardone/python-exercises/README.md

 # python-exercises

-Here are a few exercises for beginners to train with Python.
+Here are a few exercises in order to train with Python.
 I hope you like them!

 1. Mad lib game
 2. Guess the number